How to channel purpose beyond a successful career

 • interview rabbis

-Over ten years, Tissot paints 270 watercolors, a series called, “The Life of Christ.”
+Over ten years, Tissot has painted 270 watercolors, a series called “The Life of Christ.”

 Tissot purpose in healing

-In 1894, he displays them at the Paris Salon to widespread acclaim.
+In 1894, he displayed them at the Paris Salon to widespread acclaim.

 “Men reverently doffed their hats; women wept and knelt before the pictures, and some even crawled like penitents through the show.
-Two years later the profusely illustrated Tissot Bible was published, and it became an international best seller.”
+Two years later, the profusely illustrated Tissot Bible was published and became an international best seller.”
 Ken Johnson, The New York Times, 12/17/2009

-By 1896, the watercolors totaled 350 starting from Christ’s birth to his resurrection.
+By 1896, the watercolors totaled 350, from Christ’s birth to his resurrection.

-Tissot’s attention to minutia is arresting and achieve a journalistic “you are there” experience.
+Tissot’s attention to minutia is arresting and achieves a journalistic “you are there” experience.

 “The paintings are like stills from a Hollywood spectacular.”
 Ken Johnson, The New York Times, 12/17/2009